Visitors can help FD prosper

 The truth is, however, that tourism is an extremely important factor in Iowa’s economy.
 It generates more than $7.2 billion annually in spending according to the Travel Federation of Iowa, a statewide grassroots organization dedicated to growing Iowa’s tourism industry.

 During a time when job growth is a major priority, it’s particularly noteworthy that more than 60,000 Iowans are employed in enterprises related to tourism.
 Those jobs collectively represent an annual payroll that exceeds $1 billion.

 While visitor dollars benefit everyone who lives in Iowa indirectly by boosting the overall economy, the impact of the tourism industry on state government revenues is very direct and positive.
-The TFI estimates that in recent years state tax revenues in Iowa attributable to this economic sector were in excess of $325 million annually.
+The TFI estimates that in 2011 state tax revenues in Iowa attributable to this economic sector were $328.8 million.

 Here in Webster County the positive financial impact of tourists and other visitors on the local economy is also dramatic.

 The Harlan and Hazel Rogers Sports Complex is a powerful example of a local venue that draws people from all over the state to Fort Dodge.

 According to the local Convention and Visitors Bureau, just over 50 percent of the people who visit Fort Dodge in a typical year are drawn here by the extensive calendar of sports competitions and other leisure-time activities that take place at Rogers.
 One of the biggest is the Girls State Softball Tournament.
 The CVB puts the direct positive financial impact on this community of that annual competition at $1.3 million and the indirect stimulus to the economy here at about $4 million.
 And that’s just one of a myriad reasons people journey to Rogers throughout the spring, summer and fall.